precice/openfast-adapter/README.md

 ## References

-A more detailed description of the concept behind the adapter can be found in this [technical report](https://github.com/LeonardWilleke/report-openfast-adapter).
+A more detailed description of the concept behind the adapter can be found in this [report](https://pure.tudelft.nl/ws/portalfiles/portal/175757249/willeke24-openfast-adapter.pdf).
+Please consider citing the report if you are using the adapter.

 ## License and attribution